 Study of events and processes which combine in relatively predictable and observable ways and are evidenced in the acquisition of language.
-Prerequisite: CD 110 (3 cr) CD 222 ARTICULATORY PHONOLOGICAL DISORDERS FOR THE SPEECH LANGUAGE PATHOLOGY PARAPROFESSIONAL Study of normal articulatory phonological development and the types, causes, and treatment of articulatory-phonological disorders.
+Prerequisite: CD 110 (3 cr)

+CD 222 ARTICULATORY PHONOLOGICAL DISORDERS FOR THE SPEECH LANGUAGE PATHOLOGY PARAPROFESSIONAL

+Study of normal articulatory phonological development and the types, causes, and treatment of articulatory-phonological disorders.
 Ten hours of clinical observation are required.
 Prerequisites: CD 210 and CD 221.
 (3 cr)

-CD 224 TECHNIQUES FOR THE SPEECH
+CD 224 TECHNIQUES FOR THE SPEECH LANGUAGE PATHOLOGY PARAPROFESSIONAL

-LANGUAGE PATHOLOGY PARAPROFESSIONAL Therapy approaches and techniques for planning and carrying out clinical practicum designed for assistants.
+Therapy approaches and techniques for planning and carrying out clinical practicum designed for assistants.
 Prerequisite: CD 220 and CD 222.
 (3 cr)

-CD 225 LANGUAGE DISORDERS AND INTERVENTION FOR THE SPEECH LANGUAGE PATHOLOGY PARAPROFESSIONAL The study of deviant language patterns in schoolages children and langage differences among varied cultures.
+CD 225 LANGUAGE DISORDERS AND INTERVENTION FOR SPEECH LANGUAGE PATHOLOGY PARAPROFESSIONAL differences among varied cultures.
 Evidence based intervention techniques and strategies for children with language impairments will be covered.
 Prerequisite: CD 220 and CD 222.
 (3 cr)